TobyMercer/Automating-frequentist-NMA-with-ML/README.md

 These models were chosen based on their ability to handle complex relationships between features and target variables, as well as their interpretability and robustness.
 The pipeline automatically selects the best-performing model based on cross-validation metrics, ensuring optimal results for the given dataset.

 ## Hyperparameter Optimisation
-The following hyperparameters were considered for optimization:
+The following hyperparameters were considered for optimisation:
 - Regularization strength (alpha) for Lasso, Ridge, and Elastic Net models
 - Maximum depth and minimum samples per leaf for Decision Trees
 - Number of trees, maximum depth, and minimum samples per split for Random Forests